 Original artwork (public domain): Der Alte Matrose by Gustav Doré

-Vitamin D deficiency can lead to anxiety and depression.
-It can lead to muscle weakness.
-It can lead to cognitive impairment.
+Vitamin D deficiency may lead to anxiety and depression, muscle weakness, and possible cognitive impairment.

 And there are more than just these two nutrients to consider.
 Are you getting protein in your diet?
 Are you getting carbohydrates in your diet?
 Are you getting fat in your diet?

-These are the rarer issues, but they are worth ruling out with a professional if nothing else is helping.
+Chronic pain associated with infection and disease is more rare than nutrition deficits and food sensitivities, but it’s worth ruling out with a professional if nothing else is helping.

-For example, I've had two clients with hip replacements have infections and complications arise in their replacement joints several years after surgery.
-There was no way of addressing these issues without more surgery (this is one of the many reasons why I personally would never opt for joint surgery of any kind unless my bones have been shattered by severe trauma).
+For example, I've had two clients with infections and complications due to hip replacements, several years after surgery.
+There was no way of addressing these issues without more surgery (this is one of the many reasons I personally would never opt for joint surgery of any kind unless my bones have been shattered by severe trauma).

 I've also had a client get a severely infected and inflamed elbow bursa from constantly injuring it.
-He had to get surgery to drain the elbow and excise the rotting tissue.
+He had to get surgery to drain his elbow and excise the rotting tissue.
 Not fun.

 Cancer, lupus, Lyme disease, and autoimmune issues can also come into play.
-I'm NOT AT ALL an expert in this arena, so I can't go into any useful detail.
-My strongest advice is to find a health professional who is a good critical thinker and 100% committed to helping and empowering you.
+I'm not an expert in these arenas, so I can't go into any useful detail.
+My strongest advice is to find a health professional who is a good critical thinker and 100 percent committed to helping and empowering you.

 If they want to put you on an outrageously expensive and exclusive supplementation regimen for the rest of your life, something may be amiss.
-Likewise, if someone starts suggesting radically invasive procedures to fix you, be sure to use your critical thinking cap to analyze your risks wisely.
+Likewise, if someone starts suggesting radically invasive procedures to fix you, be sure to use your critical thinking cap to analyze your risks.

 In summary, the pace, schedule, and expectations of our modern lives make it easy to be blind to basic issues that hurt our bodies.